-Mark Moore is a Senior Lecturer at the Beedie School of Business at Simon Fraser University.
-He teaches Managerial Economics for the Executive MBA, Management of Technology MBA, and regular MBA programs, and for the Learning Strategies Group.
+Mark Moore is a Senior Lecturer in the Beedie School of Business at Simon Fraser University.
+He received his PhD in Economics from Columbia University in the City of New York.
+He teaches Managerial Economics for the Management of Technology MBA, and for the full-time and part-time MBA programs.
 He also teaches this course for the GDBA (online) program, and for the BBA program.
-He has supervised MBA projects for the EMBA program and for LSG.
-He teaches strategy for the BBA program.
+He has taught in the Executive MBA program, supervised MBA projects and has taught strategy for the BBA program from time to time.

 Prior to coming to SFU, Mark taught business and economics at the University of British Columbia, Colgate University and Columbia University.
 He was also employed by the Bank of Canada in Ottawa, where he conducted research on monetary policy, international portfolio and direct investment flows, and options pricing methods; and as a consultant to Bankers Trust Company in New York, where he performed risk modelling and analysis of the loan portfolio.

 Marks's current research is on limited public-private enterprises, and on multijurisdictional and multimodal infrastructure corridors.
 His most recent research has examined policy options for governments and indigenous groups attempting to share in the profits of non-renewable extractive resources, and has studied the appropriate treatment of risk in public project and regulatory evaluation.
 He has published several papers on the modelling and estimation of the appropriate social discount rate for use in cost-benefit analysis.
 He has also published a cost-benefit study of the consequences for consumers, government and shareholders of the privatization of Canadian National, a welfare analysis of the 1996-2001 Canada-US softwood lumber dispute, and a paper and a book chapter on local mixed enterprises.